Optimization and Problem Solving of Pandora FMS

 MySQL Fragmentation

-Like the filesystems, databases also will fragment themselves, slowing the whole system down.
-In a high performance system like Pandora FMS it is vital that the database state does not affect the system performance.
+Like filesystems, databases also will fragment themselves, slowing the whole system down.
+In a high performance system such as Pandora FMS, it is key for the database state to not affect system performance.
 In overloaded systems, the database could block and force the monitoring system to fall down.

-Setting up the MySQL server could make Pandora FMS faster, so if you have performance problems, the reason might be a problem in MySQL Setup or problems related with the database.
+Setting up MySQL server could make Pandora FMS become faster, so if you have performance problems, the reason might be a problem in MySQL Setup or problems related with the database.

 Check my.cnf file

-First verify my.cnf file and its basic configuration for MySQL.
+First check my.cnf file and its basic configuration for MySQL.
 This configuration file is written in INI format and its location can be determined with the following command:

 mysqld --help --verbose | more